Nouuu/el-presidente/README.md

 We used 2 patterns for the tests :
 - Gerhkin [cucumber](https://cucumber.io/)

-In summary the gerhkin tests use a Given When Then structure to enter the tests readable for the non-technical part of the team they also ensure a good separation in the test code.
+In summary the Gerhkin tests use a Given When Then structure to enter the tests readable for the non-technical part of the team they also ensure a good separation in the test code.

 ```
   Scenario: test food price